Slamy/Wiki_MiSTer/SYS---HPS-IO.md

 ## Extension Bus

 This should be used sparingly.
-It is for the exceptional case where a CD is needed.
+It is for the exceptional case where a CD is needed as in the [TurboGrafx16](https://github.com/MiSTer-devel/TurboGrafx16_MiSTer/blob/master/TurboGrafx16.sv#L531).
+It requires code on the HPS in the MiSTer binary.

 ```Verilog
 	// for core-specific extensions